-The growth in cloud platforms has made cloud security testing a very crucial step in security assessment of cloud applications.There are some legal and technical complexities involved in security testing of such applications.
-Cloud security assessment is a complete evaluation of hosted application as well as platform itself.
-In this letter we talk about how can we do that along with some highlights from RSA conference and GDPR.
+A cloud security assessment is a complete evaluation of hosted application as well as the platform itself.
+In this expert series, we talk about how can we do that along with some highlights from the RSA conference and GDPR.

 RSA Conference 2018 Highlights

 We attended the RSA Conference 2018 to support our customers who were exhibiting in the security domain.